jgstew/jgstew.github.io/_posts/2016-11-21-Downloading-Files-with-BigFix:-Prefetches.md

 The "Best" way to download files with BigFix is to use something called a `prefetch`.

-## Why Prefetches?: Speed and Security
+## Why Prefetches?
+Speed and Security

 A `prefetch` allows BigFix to securely download files while validating that the downloaded file is not corrupted or maliciously altered.